 About the SATT project

-The Supporting All to Thrive study will provide a clear picture of the educational outcomes of children from Armed Forces backgrounds who have additional needs and/or disability, linked to a nuanced understanding of the dynamics and complexities characterising their educational trajectories and experiences.
+The Supporting All to Thrive study is beginning to provide a clear picture of the educational outcomes of children from Armed Forces backgrounds who have additional needs and/or disability, linked to a nuanced understanding of the dynamics and complexities characterising their educational trajectories and experiences.

-The study is led by a team of researchers from Oxford Brookes University, and is guided by a Steering Group of expert stakeholders.
-It is funded by the Armed Forces Covenant Fund Trust, under the MOD Armed Forces Family Fund Research Grant programme.
+The study was led by a team of researchers from Oxford Brookes University, and was guided by a Steering Group of expert stakeholders.
+It was funded by the Armed Forces Covenant Fund Trust, under the MOD Armed Forces Family Fund Research Grant programme.

 Strands